bitpay/mobile-suite/node-middleware/README.md

 The middleware will automatically verify the status and update the local database accordingly, you can customize behavior in the `receiveIpn` function in `invoice.js`

-Your custom integration should poll the NodeJS server to verify status if needed (ex a Mobile integration) instead of bitpay.com, to prevent rate limits and throttling.
+Your custom integration should poll the NodeJS server `/api/checkstatus` and send a `GET` with the `invoiceid` to verify status if needed (ex a Mobile integration) instead of bitpay.com, to prevent rate limits and throttling.

 ## Invoice Statuses